A-Z OF JEWELLERY |

 Lapis Lazuli

-Deep blue gemstone, sometimes containing gold-colored specks of iron pyrites.
-Horn, stone, or jasper are all sometimes artificially colored to look like genuine Lapis.
+Deep blue gemstone, sometimes containing gold-coloured specks of iron pyrites.
+Horn, stone, or jasper are all sometimes artificially coloured to look like genuine Lapis.

 Lavaliere

-A chain from which an ornament or gemstone hangs in the center.
+A chain from which an ornament or gemstone hangs in the centre.

 Locket